 Significance of Resting Heart Rate

-According to Mayo Clinic, A normal resting heart rate for adults ranges from 60 to 100 beats per minute.
+According to Mayo Clinic, adults’ normal resting heart rate ranges from 60 to 100 beats per minute.

 Generally, a lower heart rate at rest implies more efficient heart function and better cardiovascular fitness.
 For example, a well-trained athlete might have a normal resting heart rate closer to 40 beats per minute.